 On June 23, 2003, the Audit Committee approved certain policies and procedures under which all audit and non-audit services performed by our auditors must be approved in advance by the Audit Committee.
 Under these policies and procedures, unless a type of service has received general pre-approval, it will require specific pre-approval by the Audit Committee if it is to be provided by our auditors.
 Any proposed services exceeding pre-approved cost levels or budgeted amounts will also require specific pre-approval by the Audit Committee.
 In granting both general and specific pre-approval, the Audit Committee will consider whether such services are consistent with the SEC's rules on auditor independence.
 The Audit Committee will also consider whether the auditors are best positioned to provide the most effective and efficient service, for reasons such as familiarity with our business, people, culture, accounting systems, risk profile and other factors, and whether the service might enhance our ability to manage or control risk or improve audit quality.
 The term of any general pre-approval will be 12 months, unless the Audit Committee determines otherwise.
-The Audit Committee.
+The Audit Committee will annually review and pre-approve the services that may be provided by our auditors without obtaining specific pre-approval from the Audit Committee.
 Since these policies and procedures were adopted at the end of fiscal 2003, the percentage of the audit-related, tax and other services provided to the Company by Ernst & Young LLP described above that were pre-approved by the Audit Committee in accordance with its policies and procedures was 0% for fiscal 2003 and 0% for fiscal 2002.